 In accordance with capital improvement plans, Buffalo State plans to install full sprinkler systems in all residence halls.
-Emergency evacuation plans have been installed in all residence hall bedrooms.
+Plan on installing cameras in remainder of residence halls to assist with safety and security measures.

 Buffalo State is an affirmative action/equal opportunity institution that subscribes to all federal, state, and SUNY legal requirements and does not discriminate against applicants, students, or employees on the basis of race, sex, ethnicity, national origin, sexual orientation, gender identity, religion, age, disability, or marital or veteran status.
-Any violation of this policy should be reported to the Equity and Campus Diversity Office, Cleveland Hall 517, (716) 878-6210.
+Any violation of this policy should be reported to the Institutional Equity, Diversity, and Inclusion Office, Cleveland Hall 204, (716) 878-5212.
 It is the policy of Buffalo State that no otherwise qualified person with a disability shall, solely by reason of the disability, be excluded from participation in employment or access to programs of the university.
 The Buffalo State TDD/TTY phone number is (716) 878-3182.

-This publication is available in large print or other accessible formats upon request 2324-48
+This publication is available in large print or other accessible formats upon request.
+2425-48